March 23, 2017 4:47:08 pm

 By the beginning of 20th century, a new form of political trend had come to occupy the framework of the national movement in India.
 As explained by historian Bipin Chandra in his classic work, “India’s Struggle for Independence,” these impatient young men “took to the path of individual heroism and revolutionary terrorism.
 This was primarily because they could find no other way of expressing their patriotism.”
 Three youths among them, Bhagat Singh, Sukhdev Guru and Shivaram Rajguru went on to play an eminent role in this aggressive form of nationalist uprising and are remembered for the brave sacrifices made by them.
 Audacious, determined and pragmatic, these young men consciously decided to betray the path laid out by the Congress leaders to reach the goal of independence.

-Today as we pay homage to them on their death anniversary and celebrate their bravery, it might be worthwhile to look back and examine their social and political philosophies that are more pertinent in contemporary India than ever before.
 Writing about the radicalism of Bhagat Singh, historian S. Irfan Habib says that “Bhagat Singh and his associates were fervent about two fundamental issues, both of which have contemporary national and international relevance: one is the increasing religious and cultural discord, and the other is the reorganization of society on a socialistic basis.”

 In present times as the country struggles to find religious liberation in political governance, it is Bhagat Singh’s ideas of atheism that needs to be reflected upon and drawn inspiration from.
 Though in his early twenties, Singh had developed an idea of independent India that was free not just from the British but also from any kind of socio-religious oppression.
 One of the foremost factors leading to this free space, according to Singh was the necessity to question and then do away with religion all together.
 If at all religion were to exist, it should be a private affair and kept away from political activities.
 As noted by political scientist, Nirmal Singh, according to Bhagat Singh “if religion is separated from politics, we can come together in political matters while remaining aloof from religious point of view.”